If you are charged with a crime of violence in this state, reach out at once to an Ohio criminal defense attorney for the legal help you will need.

 Assault is wrongly charged more than any other violent crime.
 When fights or violent disputes happen in bars, parking lots, and other public settings, police officers may simply take into custody everyone who was involved – including the crime victims.

 Judges, divorce lawyers, and defense attorneys in Ohio know that domestic assault allegations are made falsely for a number of reasons such as revenge or to gain an advantage in a divorce proceeding.
-Sometimes false domestic violence claims are made for no reason that is discernible.
+Sometimes false domestic violence claims are made for no discernible reason.

 If you are falsely arrested for a crime of violence, do not try to explain what happened to the police.
 Anything that you say may be used against you.
-Instead, tell your defense attorney what happened, and let that attorney do the talking on your behalf.
+Instead, tell your defense attorney what happened, and let that attorney speak on your behalf.

 If You Are Charged With a Crime of Violence